SensorDots/PortMuxRBoard/README.md

 ## Installation

-Install the latest 1.8.6 Arduino version or later (this is required for the latest board manager tools to install).
+Install at least version 1.8.6 of Arduino or later (this is required for the latest board manager tools to install).

 Add the following URL to the Arduino Boards Manager (File->Preferences):